 - Grant Amounts: Grants range between $1,000– $10,000 USD.

 - Grant Dispersal: The grant amount will be dispersed at the beginning of the project.

 - Duration: Grants are not renewable or transferrable.

-- Notification: Grantees will be notified in April 2015 and will have one month to accept the grant.
+- Notification: Grantees will be notified by April 30 and will have one month to accept the grant.

 The application overview shall be one page long and shall include the following:

 - Project title; name, position, institutional affiliation(s) and contact information for the Project Director.
 In the case of a team, all grant-related correspondence from the Acton Institute will be directed to the Project Director.

 - A proposal abstract (maximum of 200 words, single spaced).

 The application narrative shall be a maximum of four double-spaced pages and shall include the following:

 - A statement on the proposed theme for the project, including an indication of how the project will be informed by Christian perspectives.